dmenezesgabriel/docker-localstack-hello/docs/aws-storage-gateway.md

 ## Description

+Is the bridge between on-premises applications and AWS Cloud Storage.

 - Hardware appliance that provides your applications with access to virtually unlimited storage in AWS Cloud.
 - Hybrid cloud storage service that gives you on-premises access to virtually unlimited cloud storage.
 - Connect on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organization's on-premises IT environment and AWS's storage infrastructure.